Polarfox-DEX/polarfox-core/README.md

 Router address: `0xAeD3baD38CA8907EBC8C919d12a25a58A17063A7`

 ## Running
-These contracts are compiled and deployed using [Hardhat](https://hardhat.org/).
-They can also be run using the Remix IDE.
-A tutorial for using Remix is located [here](https://docs.avax.network/build/tutorials/platform/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask).

 To prepare the dev environment, run `yarn install`.
 To compile the contracts, run `yarn compile`.
 Yarn is available to install [here](https://classic.yarnpkg.com/en/docs/install/#debian-stable) if you need it.

 # Local Development